 Photo: OPR

-Charlie Beckett, head of the LSE University JournalismAI project, describes a “new world” opening up for journalism, where anything a journalist reports “will be influenced by AI”.
+Charlie Beckett, head of the LSE University JournalismAI project, describes a “new world ” opening up for journalism, where anything a journalist reports “will be influenced by AI”.

 AP and Reuters

-“Our goal is to give people the best way to understand how we can do a small but safe experiment,” said Amanda Barrett, vice president of news standards and inclusion at AP.
+“Our goal is to give people the best way to understand how we can do a small but still safe experiment,” said Amanda Barrett, vice president of news standards and inclusion at AP.

 AP has been experimenting with simpler forms of AI for a decade, using it to generate short stories based on sports scores or corporate earnings reports.
 Barrett said that experience was important, but “we want to enter this new phase cautiously, making sure to protect our journalism and protect our reputation.”